-Although drug possession penalties are harsh, the consequences for selling drugs are even more severe.
+Although drug possession penalties are harsh, the consequences of selling drugs are even more severe.
 Depending on the type of drug, as well as the amount you sold (or planned to sell), you could potentially face more than 30 years in prison.
 Sale of a Schedule I or II drug such as cocaine will automatically be at least a Level 5 felony with up to six years in prison, but the penalties will increase drastically if you have more than one gram.

 Indiana Marijuana Laws

-There are specific laws in place which address marijuana, although they are very similar to standard drug laws.
+There are specific laws in place that address marijuana, although they are very similar to standard drug laws.
 Essentially, the penalties you will face for marijuana possession or sale will be dependent on the amount of the drug in your possession.
 Crimes involving marijuana concentrates like hash or oils will also fall under Indiana’s marijuana laws, although there are special “threshold” amounts for these substances.